 This might be a better mix…

-In my next post, I’ll share some of the things we considered Minors with our kids that may shock you!
+In my next post, I’ll share some of the outlandish things that our girls did that we chose to classify as Minors!